dvnharish/dvnharish/README.md

 - 📄 Know about my experiences [https://www.linkedin.com/in/dvnharish/](https://www.linkedin.com/in/dvnharish/)

+**Key Skills and Expertise**

+- **Software Development Life Cycle (SDLC):** With over 12 years of experience, I've successfully navigated all phases of SDLC, from Requirement Analysis to Implementation and Testing.
+I specialize in Object-Oriented Programming, Java/J2EE, and Cloud technologies, with hands-on expertise in PL/SQL.

+- **Architectural Excellence:** I've designed and built scalable, highly available, resilient, and high-performance multi-tier enterprise solutions.
+My solutions prioritize scalability, fault tolerance, and performance.

+- **Microservices and Monolithic Applications:** Proficient in designing, developing, and testing microservices and monolithic-based applications using Spring, Spring Boot, Spring Cloud, and Hibernate JPA.

+- **IoT Platforms:** I've served as an architect for IoT platforms, particularly in Connected Cars and Connected Services, involving comprehensive PL/SQL database management solutions.

+- **AWS Proficiency:** Experienced in AWS, including Serverless architecture (AWS Lambda, DynamoDB, API Gateway) and various AWS services such as EC2, IAM, S3, RDS, SNS, and SQS.

+- **Database Management:** Expertise in relational database management, covering MySQL, Oracle, DB2, and PL/SQL optimization.

+- **Open-Source Advocate:** A strong advocate for open-source technologies, I believe in leveraging open-source solutions to reduce costs and enhance application efficiency.

+- **Automation and DevOps:** Skilled in automation with Bash, Python, and PowerShell, using SCM tools like GIT and Subversion.
+Proficient with Jenkins and Docker for CI/CD.

+- **AWS Certification:** An AWS Certified Solutions Architect with the knowledge and skills to design scalable AWS solutions.

+- **Testing Expertise:** Proficient in writing test cases using REST-assured, JUnit, and Mockito, with experience in designing integration test scenarios for RESTful services.

+**Professional Experience**

+I have a track record of successful contributions in various roles:

+- **GlaxoSmithKline (Senior Software Engineer):** Led the development of Java/J2EE projects, improving application maintainability and reliability.
+Enhanced security and conducted SQL tuning activities.

+- **Robert Bosch (Specialist):** Delivered projects in the Automotive Aftermarket Domain, optimized backend operations, and established a serverless architecture for accident detection.

+- **TATA Consultancy Services (IT Analyst):** Spearheaded REST-Assured documentation and server-side validation, reducing development and testing time.
+Modularized monolithic applications into microservices.

+- **State Street (Software Engineer):** Migrated legacy applications to Spring Boot, implemented CI/CD pipelines, and developed a common framework named OSA-Resiliency.

+- **Phoenix IT Solutions (Programmer Analyst):** Improved utility domain systems, increased code coverage with test cases, and incorporated Swagger documentation.

+**Education**

+- **Masters of Technology (JNTU-Kakinada):** Completed projects in Image Annotations using Machine Learning and RDF-Based E-Commerce Web Application.

+**GitHub Contributions**

+I actively contribute to open-source projects on GitHub, fixing critical bugs, adding new features, and improving documentation.

+**Goals**

+My goal is to continue pushing the boundaries of technology, staying at the forefront of innovation, and contributing to projects that make a meaningful impact.
+I'm excited about what the future holds in the ever-evolving world of technology.

+**Connect with Me**

+Feel free to connect with me on [LinkedIn](linkedin.com/in/dvnharish) and explore my projects on [GitHub](https://github.com/yourusername).

+---

 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://linkedin.com/in/dvnharish" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="dvnharish" height="30" width="40" /></a>